wavemotion-dave/ds-emu-setup/README.md

 # DSi Setup

 First be sure you have an actual DSi unit.
-You can tell if your handheld is a DSi mainly by the presence of a _full-sized_ SD card slot on the right-side of the unit... but there is also a specific DSi logo imprinted on the bottom (with or without the XL/LL text depending on the vintage of the DSi):
+You can tell if your handheld is a DSi mainly by the presence of a _full-sized_ SD card slot on the right-side of the unit... but there is also a specific DSi logo imprinted on the bottom (with or without the XL/LL text depending on the size of the DSi handheld):

 ![DSi Logo](https://github.com/wavemotion-dave/ds-emu-setup/blob/main/png/dsi-logo.png)